 - Is your main aim to increase sales and convert readers into customers?

 - Then you should feature some of your key products and services within your blog post and link to the product page at the end, encouraging users to make a purchase.

 Don’t make your CTAs too over the top, you don’t want them to have the opposite effect, but instead, subtly guide your readers to the next step of their journey.

 If you’ve reached the end of this article, then we’ve obviously formatted our post correctly to make it engaging and valuable.
 See… we told you we’d practice what we preached!

 You should have a strong understanding of how to format your articles now, and we hope you can take these formatting tips and implement them on your website.

-To recap, our six blog format tips to keep your readers engaged in 2022 are:
+To recap, our six blog format tips to keep your readers engaged are:

 - Start with a strong title

 - Tell them what it’s about